HelioPC/infinity/README.md

 ## Getting Started

-Infinity words app is tutorial from flutter cookbook.
+Infinity words app is a tutorial from flutter cookbook.

 A few resources to get you started if this is your first Flutter project: